 The lifespan of a Chartreux cat ranges from 12 to 15 years.

 They’re generally healthy cats, but some of them may develop Patellar luxation, which is a kneecap dislocation.

 Chartreux cats are huge, muscular, and swift.
 They have a blue (silver-grey) water-resistant coat, copper-colored eyes, and a “smiling” face.

 Chartreux cats are generally quiet and rarely vocalize.
 They’re also active, good hunters, and they enjoy playing fetch.

-They’re rarely aggressive to people or other pets.
-They aren’t so demanding for attention.
+They’re rarely aggressive toward people or other pets.
+They aren’t so demanding of attention.

 And when they’re not playing, they will be napping on your couch or even on your bed.